MultiSafepay/docs/content/payment-methods/wallet/applepay/apple-pay-compatibility-and-testing.md

 1. A [compatible](https://support.apple.com/en-us/HT208531) device is being used
 2. A Safari browser is being used
 3. The website is using HTTPS
-4. Maestro must be activated

 If one of these requirments is not met, Apple Pay will not appear on the checkout page.

+#### Test environment

+If you would like to conduct testing in a Test environment, we suggest testing using an [Apple Pay Sandbox account]((https://developer.apple.com/apple-pay/sandbox-testing/))

+_Please note: Maestro must be activated in your MultiSafepay Control and the abovementioned requirements also apply for the Test environment._

-Instructions on how to use Apple Pay can be found directly on the offical [Apple website](https://support.apple.com/en-us/HT201239)
+Further instructions on how to use Apple Pay can be found directly on the offical [Apple website](https://support.apple.com/en-us/HT201239)

 #### Testing without an Apple device